Partial hyperbolicity and pseudo-Anosov dynamics: Uniqueness of the branching foliations

 have the same pair of ideal points in $S^1(\gamma_j f_1^{n_j}(E'))$ and hence are a bounded Hausdorff distance from each other in $\gamma_j f_1^{n_j}(E')$.
 Finally $\gamma_j f_1^{n_j}(x)$ is between them in $\gamma_j f_1^{n_j}(E')$.
 The limit of $\gamma^{n_j}_1(I)$ contains the full unstable leaf $u'$ of $q$, which is then betweeen $e'_1, e'_2$ in $E_0$.

 If the ideal points of $u'$ are distinct in $S^1(E_0)$, let $u_1 = u'$, $e^1_i = e'_i$, $E = E_0$.

 If the ideal points of $u'$ are the same point $z$ in $S^1(E_0)$ consider $y_n$ in $u'$ converging to $z$ in $E_0 \cup S^1(E_0)$ so that $\pi(y_n)$ converges in $M$.
 There are $\beta_n$ in $\pi_1(M)$ so that $\beta_n(y_n)$ converges to $q_0$, $\beta_n(E_0)$ converges, and we let the limit of $\beta_n(E_0)$ be $E$.
-We can also assume that $\beta_n(e'_i), i = 1,2$ converge and we let the limits be $e^1_i$.
+We can also assume that $\beta_n(e'_i), i = 1,2$ converge, and we let the limits be $e^1_i$.
 Then $\beta_n(u')$ converges to at least one unstable leaf $u_1$ in $E$ which separates $e^1_1$ from $e^1_2$ in $E$.
 So in any case we obtain a leaf $E$ of $\wcu$ with two centers $e^1_1, e^1_2$ of $\widetilde \wc_i$ respectively so that $e^1_1, e^1_2$ have the same ideal points in $S^1(E)$ and there is an unstable leaf $u_1$ in $L$ separating $e^1_1$ from $e^1_2$.

 We assumed that $(f,\cu)$ has full pseudo Anosov behavior (cf. Definition \ref{defi.fullpA}).
 So there is a conjugate $P$ of the full regular pair so that points in disjoint rays of $e^1_i$ are either in distinct basins of attraction of $P$ or distinct basins of repulsion of $P$.
+To get this use the last two bullet points of Definition \ref{defi.fullpair}.
 In the case of attraction (repulsion) use iterates $P^n$ as $n \rightarrow \infty$ (as $n \rightarrow -\infty$).
 In either case we get $L$ is the limit of $P^n(E)$, and up to subsequence $P^n(e^1_i)$ converges to $c_i$ center leaves in $L$ which are invariant by $P$ and there is an unstable leaf $u$ in $E$ separating $c_1$ from $c_2$ and $u$ invariant by $P$.
 Since $P(u) = u$ the ideal points can only be super attracting.

 This finishes the proof of the Lemma. \end{proof}